FateEvent/enter-the-matrix/README.md

 In mathematics, *Gaussian elimination*, also known as *row reduction*, is an algorithm for solving systems of linear equations consisting of a sequence of elementary row operations modifying the matrix until the lower left-hand corner of the matrix is filled with zeros.
 There are three types of elementary row operations:

-- Swapping two rows,
+- swapping two rows,
-- Multiplying a row by a nonzero number,
+- multiplying a row by a nonzero number,
-- Adding a multiple of one row to another row.
+- adding a multiple of one row to another row.

 Using these operations, a matrix can always be transformed into an upper triangular matrix, and in fact one that is in row echelon form.